 “Your human talent is your most important talent.” – Carla Harris

-UX Designer Job Description #1: Experience
+UX Designer Job Requirements #1: Experience

 The first thing designers will notice in the description is the experience field.
 You must identify what level of experience you are looking for in a UX designer.
 Most designers are career shifters.
 Oftentimes, daunting job descriptions prevent applicants from sending their applications.